-As you walk round the hall, there is so many things that will catch your eye, from elaborately dressed drag queens, to colourful banners and balloons.
+As you walk around the hall, there are so many things that will catch your eye, from elaborately dressed drag queens to colourful banners and balloons.
 But one of the things that caught our eye is the multitude of different market stalls selling all kinds of drag paraphernalia.
 There were items of official DragWorld Merchandise, cupcake stands, cards and stationary and even its very own ‘Drag Market” which had everything from latex dresses, wigs, make-up and elaborate sunglasses.
 You would be blown away by the choice on offer and frankly spoilt for choice.

-Both days we’re full of brilliant performances, outfits and lip-syncs but some of our favourites from Saturday included Rhyss Pieces, HERR, and Crystal Lubrikunt.
-This stage was packed throughout the day and were lucky if you got a seat.
+Both days were full of brilliant performances, outfits and lip-syncs but some of our favourites from Saturday included Rhyss Pieces, HERR, and Crystal Lubrikunt.
+This stage was packed throughout the day and was lucky if you got a seat.
 It was well worth the wait though as the sheer variety of drag on offer here was amazing and included performers from across the UK and beyond.

 There were some amazing AFAB drag artists on show and it was refreshing to see a good mix of representation.
-Although we saw very little children in drag.
+Although we saw very few children in drag.

 This stage was even busier and had a tight schedule throughout the day featuring topics such as “All Drag is Valid” (with Amber Cadaverous, Luna Moon, ZODI & Paul Aleksandr ), “We’re Born Naked, The Rest is Drag”(with Chiyo, Violet Chachki, Kat Wilderness and Meth), “So, You Wanna Be a Drag Superstar?”
 (Biblegirl666, Tatianna, Derrick Barry and Trinity (the Tuck) Taylor) and the busiest panel of the day “No Tea, No Shade”.